Vakasalewalewa: Etymology

 The term comes from Fijian and translates as "acting in the manner of a woman"; it has connotations of a traditional cultural way of life.
 A related modern term is qauri, which is used to collectively describe all non-heteronormative male-bodied people in Fiji.
-Another related term is viavialewa, which translates as "wanting to be a women".
+Another related term is viavialewa, which translates as "wanting to be a woman".

 Vakasalewalewa is included in the acronym MVPFAFF+ (mahu, vakasalewalewa, palopa, fa'afafine, akava'ine, fakaleiti or leiti, fakafifine, and other), coined by Phylesha Brown-Acton, to "enhance Pasifika gender diversity awareness in addition to the term LGBTQI".

 History and culture

 Colonial historical records are silent on the role of vakasalewalewa in Fijian society.
 However, like many other gender identities in Oceania, such as akava'ine in the Cook Islands or Fa'afafine in Samoa, that these identities existed and were valued in pre-modern Fiji.
 Activist Shaneel Lal argues that prior to colonisation, vakasalewalewa were integral to native Fijijan society.
 Lal claims that colonisation stripped Fijians of their rich queer identities and conditioned them with homophobia, transphobia and queerphobia.

 According to Joey Joleen Mataele, many vakasalewalewa work in hospitality industries.